 SUBSTATION MAINTENANCE AGREEMENT

-This Substation Maintenance Agreement is entered as of __________________ by and between ENRON TRANSPORTATION AND STORAGE ("ENRON") and UNIVERSAL UTILITY SERVICES COMPANY UNIVERSAL).
+This Substation Maintenance Agreement is entered as of __________________ by and between TRANSWESTERN PIPELINE COMPANY ("ENRON") and UNIVERSAL UTILITY SERVICES COMPANY UNIVERSAL).

-ENRON owns and operates the electric substation described in Exhibit A ("Substation") and wants UNIVERSAL to perform routine maintenance on the Substation as set forth in the UNIVERSAL Proposal for Engineered Maintenance Program ("Proposal").
+ENRON owns and operates the electric substation described in Exhibit A ("Substation") and wants UNIVERSAL to perform routine maintenance on the Substation as set forth in the UNIVERSAL Proposal for Engineered Maintenance Program ("Proposal") attached hereto as Exhibit B.

-UNIVERSAL is willing to perform those services for ENRON on the terms of this agreement.
+UNIVERSAL is willing to perform routine maintenance of the Substation and other services for ENRON on the terms of this agreement.

 ACCORDINGLY, in consideration of the benefits to be realized by the parties, their mutual promises, and the specific consideration set forth in this agreement, the parties agree as follows.

 Section 1.
 Scope of Work.
-UNIVERSAL shall perform routine maintenance on the Substation in a manner consistent with the Engineered Maintenance Program utilized and sufficient to maintain the Substation in compliance with the standards and requirements of Southwestern Public Service Company.
-(Any service required in addition to Work proposed will be considered Extra Services and shall be compensated for in accordance with Section 3 and Section 4 of this agreement.
+UNIVERSAL shall perform routine maintenance ("Work") on the Substation in a manner consistent with the Proposal utilized and sufficient to maintain the Substation in compliance with the standards and requirements of Southwestern Public Service Company or with such standards and requirements as ENRON may reasonably require.
+Any service required in addition to Work proposed will be considered Extra Services and shall be compensated for in accordance with Section 3 and Section 4 of this agreement.

 Section 2.
 Compensation for Work.
 ENRON shall pay UNIVERSAL ______ per month for the performance of the Work.
 This sum shall be due and payable on the first day of each month during the term of this agreement.
-No monthly invoice will be submitted, coupons will be supplied for the term of the agreement and sent in monthly.
+No monthly invoice will be submitted, coupons will be supplied for the term of the agreement and submitted monthly with payment.

 Section 3.
 Compensation for Extra Services.
 ENRON shall pay UNIVERSAL for labor involved in the performance of Extra Services in accordance with Section 4. (b).
-ENRON shall reimburse UNIVERSAL for the cost of any materials required for the performance of Extra Services, plus a handling fee of 10%.
+"Extra Services" shall consist of repairs, maintenance or other activity requested by ENRON from time to time that is not set forth in the Proposal.
+UNIVERSAL shall perform such Extra Services in compliance with the standards and requirements of Southwestern Public Service Company (including but not limited to timeliness of performance and availability of equipment and materials) or with such standards and requirements as ENRON may reasonably require.
+ENRON may, at its sole option, provide materials and equipment for Extra Services.
+Should UNIVERSAL supply materials required for performance of the Extra Services, ENRON shall reimburse UNIVERSAL for the cost of any such materials , plus a handling fee of 10%.
 Amounts owing under this section shall be due and payable no later than thirty days after UNIVERSAL delivers an invoice to ENRON.
 Invoices shall be submitted in duplicate to ENRON at the address set forth below with such documentation evidencing expenditures or charges as ENRON may reasonably request.
 ENRON may inspect and audit UNIVERSAL'S records pertaining to compensation for Extra Services during business hours at UNIVERSAL'S offices upon five days' notice.

 Section 4.
 Annual Compensation Adjustment.
 The compensation provided for in this agreement may be adjusted as follows: